Semantic Interoperability vs. Syntactic Interoperability in Digital Health Interoperability

 Building Semantic and Syntactic Interoperability in Practice: Standards, Governance and Real-World Barriers

-Achieving full interoperability is not a technical sprint but a long-term transformation.
+Achieving full interoperability in digital health is not a technical sprint but a long-term transformation.
 Health IT estates are fragmented, legacy-heavy, and varied in maturity.
 Systems have evolved to serve specific clinical domains and local needs, often using proprietary designs.
 Bringing these into a unified, learning health ecosystem requires coordinated action across technology, governance and culture.

 The first step is agreeing on and enforcing consistent technical standards for exchange.
 This is the foundation of syntactic interoperability.
 Defining message formats, payloads, and APIs ensures any system can “plug in” to the wider ecosystem.
 Strong procurement standards can prevent the re-emergence of proprietary data silos that lock patient data into vendors’ ecosystems.